Scheidemann cabinet: General issues

 The differences on economic policy within the cabinet were large enough to have brought about a breakup of the coalition sooner or later if the issue of the Treaty had not caused its resignation.
-Economics was nevertheless the only field of policy in which the cabinet engaged in medium to long-term thinking.
-Otherwise, the cabinet was mostly concerned with dealing with urgent short-term issues (e.g. assistance for the unemployed, veterans and the wounded or a severe lack of agricultural workers) and taking ad hoc decisions.
+Economics was, nevertheless, the only field of policy in which the cabinet engaged in medium to long-term thinking.
+Otherwise, the cabinet was mostly concerned with dealing with urgent short-term issues (e.g., assistance for the unemployed, veterans and the wounded or a severe lack of agricultural workers) and taking ad hoc decisions.

 Fiscal policy

-The ad hoc approach applied in particular to fiscal policy.
+The ad hoc approach is applied in particular to fiscal policy.
 Moving Germany's finances from a war footing to a peacetime setting, dealing with the huge rise in public debt caused by the war and closing the large budget deficit were daunting challenges.
 Yet any systematic approach was impossible given the degree of uncertainty about the contents of the peace treaty.
-Neither the coming burden from reparations nor – given the prospect of territorial losses – Germany's future productive capacity were known to the government.
-A significant fiscal reform would have required the transfer of taxation powers (such as income, corporate and inheritance) from the individual states to the central government, since under the Empire the central government had been dependent on fiscal contributions from the states.
+Neither the coming burden from reparations nor – given the prospect of territorial losses – Germany's future productive capacity was known to the government.
+A significant fiscal reform would have required the transfer of taxation powers (such as income, corporate and inheritance) from the individual states to the central government, since under the Empire, the central government had been dependent on fiscal contributions from the states.
 Since opposition from the states was to be expected, any progress in that direction was unlikely until the fundamental changes of the new constitution came into force.
 Fiscal reform thus took place only after the Weimar Constitution was enacted (Erzberger's finance reforms), but Schiffer and Dernburg did some important preparatory work, and the Scheidemann cabinet discussed their proposals.
-Some of the bills were introduced in the National Assembly under Scheidemann's government but only debated once it had resigned.
+Some of the bills were introduced in the National Assembly under Scheidemann's government, but only debated once he had resigned.

 Social policy

-A lack of fiscal resources combined with contradictory views in the cabinet also prevented new initiatives in social policy, which was in contrast to the activist approach taken by the cabinet's predecessor, the socialist Council of the Peoples' Deputies.
+A lack of fiscal resources combined with contradictory views in the cabinet also prevented new initiatives in social policy, which was in contrast to the activist approach taken by the cabinet's predecessor, the socialist Council of the People's Deputies.
 Laws prepared but not debated or passed by the cabinet included a codification of all labour laws and a first draft of the law on work councils.
 Short-term measures mostly fell into the purview of the Ministry of Economic Demobilisation, and it was authorised to take most decisions by simple decree with no need for a cabinet decision.
-After its dissolution, the powers passed to the relevant ministries, in the case of social policy to the Ministry of Labour.
+After its dissolution, the powers passed to the relevant ministries, in the case of social policy, to the Ministry of Labour.